Our Team – Teachers

 She is thrilled to be part of the Tessa adventure!

-Amina Maassem – Assistant Teacher
+Amina Maassem – Lead Teacher

 Amina was born and raised in Algeria.
 Fluent in French, she received her degree in French Language and Literature at the University of Languages in Algeria.